How to Open a Medical Spa (Medspa) if your License Requires Physician Supervision

 Legally, medical services must be provided by physicians or within a physician-owned entity.
 Does this mean that other entrepreneurial-minded healthcare professionals can’t open a medical spa business?
 Not exactly.
 Read on to learn more.

-Not surprisingly, many entrepreneurs and non-physician healthcare professionals see an opportunity in medical spa ownership but are uncertain as to how to proceed.
-The crux of the issue is that medical spas provide medical services, and a legal doctrine known as the “corporate practice of medicine,” requires that a physician or a physician-owned corporation must be the only owner of a medical facility.
-In addition, only physicians or physician-owned corporations can collect income from providing medical services – including those services that physicians often provide at medical spas.
+Not surprisingly, many entrepreneurs and non-physician healthcare professionals see an opportunity in medical spa ownership but are uncertain how to proceed.
+The crux of the issue is that in most U.S. states, the services that medical spas provide are considered medical.
+Under a legal doctrine known as the “corporate practice of medicine,” only a physician or a physician-owned corporation can own a medical facility.
+Furthermore, only physicians or physician-owned corporations can collect patient fees for providing medical services.

 Management Services Organizations Can Provide a Solution

-Initially, these regulations may make it seem as if it’s impossible for a non-physician to have an ownership interest in a medical spa, but this is not the case.
+If you’re a non-physician who wants to have an ownership interest in a medical spa without breaking the law, what can you do?
 Entrepreneurs can set up management services organizations (MSO), allowing them to partner with physicians or physician-owned corporations in order to provide “management services” to the medical practice.

 An MSO basically acts as a landlord to the medical practice – it charges the physician or physician-owned corporation a fee to operate in its space and maintains the facilities to its liking.
 Other aspects of the medical spa that the MSO can manage include the following: